Fri 2 June - cool, Wales roads, Crickhowell, Psycodlyn, blade fuses, Abergavenny

 As evening approached, we hopped on our bikes to head back to the van in the fading daylight, where we cooked our own meal and had a generally relaxing evening.

 Despite scoring nearly 100 points, the Hawks were soundly beaten this morning by Port Adelaide who scored 150 points.
-So our attack was OK, but our defence was terrible, especially in the first half when we were outscored 16 goals to 3 (but at least we win the second half 11 goals to 7).
+So our attack was OK, but our defence was terrible, especially in the first half when we were outscored 16 goals to 3 (but at least we won the second half 11 goals to 7).

 From our campsite, we could see a hill/mountain called Sugarloaf.
 Perhaps because there is a peak near Taggerty called Sugarloaf (which we climbed soon after we moved to Taggerty, before we know any better), we decided to also climb this Sugarloaf to complete the set.
 While the Taggerty Sugarloaf is a short, steep rocky climb, the Abergavenny Sugarloaf is a long, gradual climb with grass, tracks and some rocks (although both are probably similar changes in elevation).
 As we reached the top, the wind picked up from the back side of the hill, which gave Rita a windswept look as she posed with the cairn atop the hill, just to prove that we really did get to the top.